 Similar to investment-grade bonds, your online brokerage should allow you to invest in junk and lower-grade bonds.

-If you’re wondering how to get a 10% investment return, junk bonds may be the solution you’re looking for.
+If you’re wondering how to get a 10% investment return, junk bonds could be the solution you’re looking for.
 Be sure to do your homework before investing, though.

 Buying existing businesses is, in my opinion, one of the most overlooked investments.